named-data/NFD/contrib/systemd/README.md

 Starting NFD on Linux with systemd
 ==================================

-Newer versions of Ubuntu (starting with 15.04) and some other Linux distributions, including Debian use systemd to start system daemons, monitor their health, and restart them when they die.
+Modern versions of Ubuntu (starting with 15.04) and some other Linux distributions, including Debian and Fedora, use systemd to start system daemons, monitor their health, and restart them when they die.

 Initial setup
 -------------